-The deadlift, also called " Deadlift ", is an essential exercise in bodybuilding.
-It uses several muscle groups and offers many benefits for the body.
-All our advice to correctly perform this technique and thus optimize your bodybuilding results.
+The deadlift, also called the " Deadlift ," is a staple exercise in bodybuilding.
+It engages multiple muscle groups and offers numerous benefits for the body.
+Here's our advice on how to perform this technique correctly and maximize your bodybuilding results.

-Why include the deadlift in your strength training program?
+Why include deadlifts in your strength training program?

-The deadlift is one of the so-called “polyarticular” movements, meaning that it involves several joints and therefore several muscle groups.
-As a result, it allows for a better distribution of muscular work and helps develop strength, endurance and power.
+The deadlift is one of the so-called "polyarticular" movements, meaning it involves several joints and therefore several muscle groups.
+As a result, it allows for a better distribution of muscular work and helps develop strength, endurance, and power.

 In other words, this exercise has the advantage of being very comprehensive and allows in particular: